 - Browse to and delete the folder where you installed ADrpg (default is

 - Delete the desktop shortcut.

 - ADrpg does not require Addictive Drums to be open, or even installed on the system.
-However, the recommended way to use it is to have it and Addictive Drums both running so you can switch (ALT+Tab) between the two.
+However, the recommended way to use it is to have both programs running so you can quickly switch between the two.